OthankQ/100-days-of-code/r1-log.md

 ### R1D22
 Finished structuring the html for the portfolio project on FCC.
 Looking into the Odin Project for more resources.
 First time contributing to an open source, although it was just a small typo.
 Kinda excited!

+### R1D23
+Worked on data structure challenges on FCC.